jaredleekatzman/DeepSurv/README.md

 	py.test

-from the command line while in the module main directory.
+from the command line while in the repo's main directory.

+## Running Experiments

+Experiments are run using Docker containers built off of the [floydhub](https://github.com/floydhub/dl-docker) deep learning Docker images.
+DeepSurv can be run on either the CPU or the GPU with nvidia-docker.

+All experiments are in the `DeepSurv/experiments/` directory.

+To run an experiment, define the experiment name as an environmental variable `EXPRIMENT`and run the docker-compose file.
+Further details are in the `DeepSurv/experiments/` directory.

 ## Training a Network